shadowquillapp/shadowquillapp/README.md

 **Everything is local.** PromptCrafter:

-- Never connects to external services (except Ollama on your machine)
+- Never connects to external services (only your local Ollama at `http://localhost:11434`)
-- Stores all data in the folder you chose
+- Stores chats, presets, and settings in your OS profile under the app’s user data directory (Chromium localStorage/IndexedDB)
 - Doesn't collect telemetry or usage data
 - Gives you complete control over your conversations

-To completely reset the app, simply delete your data folder.
+To completely reset the app, open Settings → Data Location and click Factory Reset (or manually delete the PromptCrafter user data directory shown there).

 ## Building from Source